dylanhood/QuantRacer/README.md

 1. README file has been added to the repository.

+## Contributions

+Currently, not accepting any contribution at this time but may be open to it upon request.
+You may do this by emailing <ddhtcm@umsystem.edu>
+## Code Of Conduct
+Wait wait wait
+## Credits
+Wait wait wait
 ## Support

 For any question/comment/concern please email <ddhtcm@umsystem.edu>

 If you find any error in the repository, maybe file an issue at <https://github.com/dylanhood/QuantRacer/issues>

-## Contributions

-Currently, not accepting any contribution at this time but may be open to it upon request.
-You may do this by emailing <ddhtcm@umsystem.edu>